lirancr/prisma-rays/README.md

 `prisma lens` can apply as many migration steps as you wish in both directions to bring your database to the desired state.
 Each migration step is being run inside a transaction and is being rolled back on errors

 ## Known limits and missing features

-#### Shadow database override

-Currently, there is no support for specifying shadow database url, the database name is randomly assigned and the same credentials and host are used as the source database.

-As such, using Prisma Lens for generating migrations against cloud hosted shadow databases is not supported.

-It is entirely supported to perform migrations (i.e `npx plens migrate`) on cloud hosted databases.
-Just not using `makemigrations` command with them.

 #### So many logs